Raynaud's Phenomenon (Raynaud's, or RP) is a condition where very small blood vessels go into spasm or "clamp down" in response to cold temperatures.

-Raynaud's Phenomenon (Raynaud’s) is a condition where very small blood vessels go into spasm or “clamp down” in response to cold temperatures.
-When this happens, this reduces blood flow to the extremities, usually the fingers and toes, causing them to turn white and feel cold.
-On re-warming, the skin usually turns another colour such as blue or red before returning to normal.
+Raynaud's reduces blood flow to the extremities, usually the fingers and toes, causing them to turn white and feel cold.
+When they warm back up, the skin usually turns another colour such as blue or red before returning to normal.

 Attacks of Raynaud's are usually caused by exposure to cold temperatures and can last anywhere from a few minutes to a few hours or longer.
 Other things that can trigger attacks include emotional stress, trauma (injury), hormonal changes, and smoking.